Debronejacobs/ICP-browser-agent/README.md

 > **Note**: Cost-effective config may be less stable.
 Experiment and share!

-## 💡 See It In Action (Base Nanobrowser Functionality)
+## 💡 See It In Action (Base AIbrowser Functionality)

-(These examples showcase the core agent system from the original Nanobrowser.)
+(These examples showcase the core agent system from the original AIbrowser.)
 1.  **News Summary**: > "Go to TechCrunch and extract top 10 headlines from the last 24 hours"
 2.  **GitHub Research**: > "Look for the trending Python repositories on GitHub with most stars"
 3.  **Shopping Research**: > "Find a portable Bluetooth speaker on Amazon with a water-resistant design, under $50.
 Minimum battery life of 10 hours"